simonsfoundation/NNQP/README.md

 NNQP
 ====

-Efficient implementation of non negative quadratic programming solver in numba The solver implements a coordinate descent algorithm to find a solution to the problem
+Efficient implementation of nonnegative quadratic programming solver in numba The solver implements a coordinate descent algorithm to find a solution to the problem

 ```